research opportunities in the Elphick lab

 If you are a work study student, or are interested in gaining research experience for credit (or even fun), then we could use help with any of the projects listed below during the academic year.
 Students who are interested in developing a project of their own as a part of the research they do in the lab (e.g., for an undergraduate thesis, or through the Summer Undergraduate Research Fellowship program) are especially encouraged.

 None of the projects listed below require specialized skills.
-But all of the work in our lab requires a good attitude, a willingness to learn, the initiative to work independently and to develop ideas of your own, a healthy sense of humor, and an ability to put up with Chris’s taste in music (if you’re not sure on this last point, check out Radio Paradise).
-If you know something about birds, then that would help, but we’ll do our best to indoctrinate you even if you don’t.
+But all of the work in our lab requires a good attitude, a willingness to learn, the initiative to work independently and to develop ideas of your own, a healthy sense of humor, and an ability to put up with Chris's taste in music (if you're not sure on this last point, check out Radio Paradise).
+If you know something about birds, then that would help, but we'll do our best to indoctrinate you even if you don't.
 For most projects (except those involving field work) hours are flexible.
-Everyone working in the lab is invited to our weekly lab meetings, where we sit around eating stuff filled with fats and sugar and discuss work being conducted by lab members.
+Everyone doing independent research in the lab is invited to our weekly lab meetings, where we sit around eating stuff filled with fats and sugar and discuss work being conducted by lab members.
+If you come to lab meetings, however, we expect you to participate rather than to sit quietly in the corner.
+More on lab meetings, here.

 Importance of rice agriculture for waterbirds.
 Rice is one of the world’s most important crops, and occupies a huge area of land worldwide.
 Unlike most crops it is grown in flooded conditions, and in some areas has been shown to contribute greatly to waterbird conservation.
 We are currently compiling a database documenting the use of rice fields by waterbirds globally.
 Work on this project would involve literature searches and database management.
 There are also several ways in which the database could be used to develop an undergraduate thesis project (e.g., to look at global patterns of biodiversity, or to look at conservation questions).
 To read a little about work on birds in California rice fields, click here.